Back

 • Some projects require extensive documentation for compliance or regulatory purposes.
 A minimal documentation approach may not align with these needs.

-• Transitioning to Agile can face resistance from software development team members and management who are used to more traditional methodologies.
+• Transitioning to Agile can face resistance from software development team and management who are used to more traditional methodologies.

 Suitable for